Prathamsahu52/Prathamsahu52.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Hi I am Pratham Sahu, a third year undergradaute student majoring in [Computer Science and Engineering at the Indian Institute of Technology Kanpur](https://cse.iitk.ac.in/).
+Hi I am Pratham Sahu, a final year undergradaute student majoring in [Computer Science and Engineering at the Indian Institute of Technology Kanpur](https://cse.iitk.ac.in/).
 I am interested in low level computer systems.
 Lately, I have been delving into Parallel Computing and Kernel Programming.
-I have worked a bit on Machine learning in the past.

-In addition, I am also associated with the [Programming Club](https://pclub.in/contact/) at IIT Kanpur where I am currently the coordinator.
+In addition, I was also associated with the [Programming Club](https://pclub.in/contact/) at IIT Kanpur where I was previously the coordinator.
 We are a group of like minded individuals who love exploring the multiple domains of Programming.
 Outside the technical realm, I have a penchant for travel.
 My dream is to one day check off every destination on my travel wish list.
 {style="text-align: justify;"}
 ---